Conservation and restoration of copper-based objects: Fluoropolymers

 Fluorinated coatings are composed of organic polymers in which some or all of the hydrogen atoms that are bonded to carbon are replaced by fluorine.
 Depending on the fluorine content and its distribution, the final polymer results in different properties.
 The most common fluoropolymers are polytetrafluoroethylene (PTFE), polyvinyl fluoride (PVF) and polyvinylidene (PVDF).
 PVDF is found to be the biggest use of them all in the field of metallic heritage due to its great resistance to UV radiation and chemical inertness.
 On the other hand, this chemical inertness makes it difficult for PVDF to adhere to the surface, so usually it is blended with acrylic resins, such as Paraloid B-44 and Paraloid A-21.
 More recent mixtures of fluorinated acrylic (FA) copolymers have started to be commercialised (Funcosil AG).
-In order to further increase adherence to bronze, some studies on adhesion promoters such as poly-methylmethacrylate (MS) are in progress.
+To further increase adherence to bronze, some studies on adhesion promoters such as poly-methylmethacrylate (MS) are in progress.